- Democratic Senator representing West Virginia since 1958

 While some denounced Byrd’s comment (then-NAACP-President Kweisi Mfume called it "repulsive"), Byrd was largely given a pass by the media and members of his own party.
 Some African Americans observed that had a conservative leader made the same remarks, the criticism generated would have been far greater.

-Byrd describes himself as a staunch supporter of the 1973 War Powers Resolution, which stated that the President could send troops into combat abroad only by authorization of Congress.
-Yet he voted in favor of the 1964 Gulf of Tonkin Resolution, which gave Byrd's political mentor, President Lyndon Johnson, authorization to use military force in Southeast Asia without a formal declaration of war by Congress.
+Byrd was a staunch supporter of the 1973 War Powers Resolution, which stated that the President could send troops into combat abroad only by authorization of Congress.
+Yet he voted in favor of the 1964 Gulf of Tonkin Resolution, which gave Byrd’s political mentor, President Lyndon Johnson, authorization to use military force in Southeast Asia without a formal declaration of war by Congress.
 “I was the last one that ran out of Vietnam,” Byrd once stated.
 “I supported President Johnson to the end.”

 By contrast, Byrd opposed most of President Reagan’s military initiatives in the 1980s.
 The senator voted against fighting the Communist insurgents in Central America, and against the development of a missile defense system to protect the U.S. from a nuclear attack.